HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

   )
 }}

 The vast majority of CDNs have 70% or greater adoption of sites with HTTP/2 - much higher than the 49.1% of non-CDN traffic.
-Somes CDNs such as Yottaa, WP Compress and jsDeliver all have 100% adoption of HTTP/2!
+Some CDNs such as Yottaa, WP Compress and jsDeliver all have 100% adoption of HTTP/2!

 The high adopters are typically services around ad networks, analytics, content providers, tag managers, and social media services.
 The higher adoption of HTTP/2 in these services is clear as even at the fifth percentile and above in which at least 50% of them have enabled HTTP/2.
 At the median, 95% of these services will be using HTTP/2.